Idevswork/idevs-foundation/docs/Enhanced-Repository-JSON-GraphQL.md

-# Enhanced Repository with JSON Query and GraphQL Support
+# Repository with JSON Query and GraphQL Support

-The Idevs.Foundation library now includes enhanced repository capabilities with comprehensive JSON query support and GraphQL integration across major database providers.
+The Idevs.Foundation library includes comprehensive JSON query support and GraphQL integration across major database providers. **GraphQL support is now available in all repositories** that inherit from `RepositoryBase`, while enhanced JSON optimizations are available through `EnhancedRepositoryBase`.

 ## Overview

-The enhanced repository system provides:
+The repository system provides:

+- **GraphQL query support** (available in all repositories via `RepositoryBase`)
 - **Database-agnostic JSON querying** with automatic provider detection
-- **GraphQL query support** with automatic translation to database-specific operations
+- **Enhanced JSON optimizations** for specific database providers via `EnhancedRepositoryBase`
 - **Optimized implementations** for PostgreSQL, SQL Server, MySQL, and SQLite
 - **Backward compatibility** with existing repository implementations
 - **Advanced JSON path operations** and aggregation support